 In Vitro Fertilization (IVF) has made revolutionary changes within the last 10 years.
 The most recent focus is on being able to make sure each pregnancy we achieve is a normal pregnancy and will lead to a normal baby.
 Current technology allows for testing of the embryos through a precise biopsy of the embryo that will undergo a preimplantation screening.
 A preimplantation screening of the embryos will test for abnormalities such as Down syndrome and other chromosomal abnormalities.
 This technology allows for the transfer of only chromosomally normal embryos which therefore increases the likelihood of a successful embryo transfer and successful pregnancy.

-Here at Generation Next Fertility, we are proud to offer to our patients preimplantation genetic screening (PGS) and preimplantation genetic diagnosis (PGD).
+Here at Generation Next Fertility, we are proud to offer to our patients Preimplantation Genetic Testing for Aneuploidies (PGT-A), Preimplantation Genetic screening (PGS) and Preimplantation Genetic Diagnosis (PGD).

-What type of conditions can be screened for using preimplantation genetic screening (PGS)?
+What type of conditions can be screened for using Preimplantation Genetic Testing for Aneuploidies (PGT-A)?